 Note3: if you use the new actualization mode "expression", be careful that IN may represent an array of values, and that your expression should output in this case an array of the same size.
 Fortunately Numpy, a scientific module for Python make easy to manipulate arrays (or even simple value most of the time) and is exposed thru the "np" prefix.

 As stated in the main page, the OSC engine can now have a default "system wide" configuration, active as soon as you start Blender and open a project.

 Note: if you edit the system configuration from the project panel, you have to explicitly click "Save preferences" as theses properties belong to the Add-on preferences.
 They are just exposed here for convenience.

 It's still possible however to have a project based configuration like shown in the example below, if you prefer.

 "0.0.0.0" allows to listen to all the network devices of your computer, you might want to restrict that later but it's handy for tests.
 The connections are updated as soon as you change a parameter if enabled.

 The input connection can sometimes appears in red, this reveals a problem with another software blocking the port.
 The server will try to reconnect automatically and revert to the normal as soon the problem is solved on the other side.

 The 2 switches allow to disable temporary sending or receiving.

-The "Debug" option will copy in the console or in the text editor a report as soon something is received by the add-on.
-For that you need of course to start Blender from a shell window.
+The "Debug" option will copy in the console or in the text editor a report as soon something is received/sent by the add-on.
 Be carefull, it adds some extra computation and in the context of a rich OSC flux of data it might be less optimal.

 (Note: theses 2 features are still in beta)